CoronaVac: Manufacturing

 As an inactivated vaccine like the Sinopharm BIBP vaccine and Covaxin, CoronaVac uses a more traditional technology that is similar to the inactivated polio vaccine.
 Initially, a sample of SARS-CoV-2 from China was used to grow large quantities of the virus using vero cells.
 From then on, the viruses are soaked in beta-propiolactone, which deactivates them by binding to their genes, while leaving other viral particles intact.
 The resulting inactivated viruses are then mixed with the adjuvant aluminium hydroxide.

 CoronaVac does not need to be frozen, and both the vaccine and raw material for formulating the new doses could be transported and refrigerated at 2–8 C, temperatures at which flu vaccines are kept.
 CoronaVac could remain stable for up to three years in storage, which might offer some advantage in vaccine distribution to regions where cold chains are not developed.

 In November 2020, Brazil's Instituto Butantan began building a facility to manufacture 100 million doses of CoronaVac a year, with a target completion date in September 2021.
 On 10 December, São Paulo Governor João Doria said that in the interim, prior to the local manufacture of CoronaVac, Instituto Butantan aimed to fill and finish 1 million doses of the vaccine per day.

 In April 2021, Sinovac said its third manufacturing plant for Coronavac was ready and had started manufacturing bulk vaccine ingredients, doubling its annual capacity to 2 billion doses.

 In April 2021, Bio Farma of Indonesia had filled and finished 35 million doses of CoronaVac, but was facing some production delays because of diminished supply of bulk delivered CoronaVac from China.

 In May 2021, Malaysian company Pharmaniaga obtained local approval for its fill and finish CoronaVac.

 In May 2021, Turkey was provided a license to produce CoronaVac.

 In May 2021, Hungary announced an agreement to fill and finish CoronaVac, with the goal to eventually manufacture it locally in a new plant in Debrecen.

-In June 2021, Egypt announced that it will produce about 40 million doses by the end of the year.
-Distribution of the locally produced vaccine will begin by August and it will be used locally and sent to other African nations.
+In June 2021, Egypt announced that it would produce about 40 million doses by the end of that year.
+Distribution of the locally produced vaccine would begin by August and it would be used locally and sent to other African nations.